 Favourable and simple tax system

-For enterprises in Hong Kong there are 3 main types of tax that apply.
+For enterprises in Hong Kong, there are three main types of tax that apply.
 These are the profit tax, salaries tax, and property tax.

 - Property owners are required to pay property tax on rental income of their properties in Hong Kong.
 The rates percentage charge is 15%.